 I want to be able to see a list of all transactions for a category/subcategory the way I can for payees, and the way that MS Money allows you to do.
-There are some reporting options for this, but it would be really nice to have available at a more transactional level also.
+There are some reporting options for this, but it would be nice to have available at a transactional level also.

-Oh, another thing is if you’re entering in split transactions, it doesn’t appear possible to use the keyboard to do everything.
+Another thing is if you’re entering in split transactions, it doesn’t appear possible to use the keyboard to do everything.
 You have to click with the mouse to get text entry started for the category.
 Instinct says that the “enter” key should accomplish the same thing.
 It’s cumbersome to switch back and forth between keyboard and mouse.

 This one was a concern.
 When I finally found and started using the bill scheduler in MS Money, it was a huge time saver.
-I tended to use this as a budgeting mechanism, putting most regularly occurring expenses in my checking account, and entering them in 1-3 months in advance.
+I tended to use this as a budgeting mechanism, putting most regularly occurring expenses in my checking account, and entering them 1-3 months in advance.
 Then I could scan through my check ledger and look for red numbers to make sure my cash flow covered everything.
-This was something I couldn’t see living without.
+This was something I couldn’t imagine living without.

 There is a feature to automatically enter transactions “N” days in advance, which is super.
 Maybe Money had this and I just didn’t notice it or realize how nice it would be.
 It was pretty easy to plow through and enter a batch of future transactions every so often there, just by repeatedly hitting the enter key, so I guess I never had motivation to try something different.
 In KMyMoney, it’s a bit clumsy to enter in scheduled transactions — I think you get two different prompts asking if you really want to enter one.
 But with the auto-enter feature, transactions mostly get handled without interrogation when you start the application.
 (It appears you have to manually enter mortgage payments, however.)